PuppiestDoggo/Pupero-LoginBackend/README.md

 ```

 ## Notes
-- Database tables must be created by the CreateDB utility.
+- Database tables are initialized by the DB service (MariaDB image) via init scripts.
-- The service reads centralized models/schemas from CreateDB.
+- The service defines its own Pydantic schemas and SQLModel models; it does not import from other projects.
 - Works best behind APIManager at /auth/*